MAiKo26/MAiKo26/README.md

 <p align="center">

-### Hi there 👋

-- I'm a Software Developer from Tunisia
+### Hi there, I'm a Software Developer from Tunisia   👋
-- I finished my Masters' Degree in Computer Science and Electronics in 2023.